hamalainenilmari/Big-Data-Platform/assignment-2-894931/code/streamingest/messaging_system/README.md

-# Mysimbdp-dataingest instructions
+# Messaging System

-This component contains kafka server and consumer used for data ingesting: listening to messages and inserting the data into coredems.
+This component is from assignment 1.
+This component contains kafka cluster.

-Starting Kafka server:
+Starting Kafka cluster:

 First create .env file in the kafka_server folder from the example_env.